eringen/talkdom/README.md

 # talkDOM (WIP)

 Smalltalk _inspired_ message passing for the DOM.
 Declarative HTTP interactions via HTML attributes.
-No build step, no dependencies, 60 lines.
+No build step, no dependencies.

 ## How it works